 Congratulations, you have successfully installed the SSL certificate on your website.
 Now you can access your site over the encrypted network and rank higher on Google SERPs.
 Here is proof that my website got the SSL certificate free of cost.

 The only con of using SSL for Free is that the validity of the certificate is limited to 90 days.
-So you need to re-do the above process before your certificate gets expired.
+So you need to re-do the above process before your certificate expires.
 Also, it is worth creating a free account on SSLforFree.com as they will remind you a week before the expiry of your site’s certificate.

-So go ahead and invest the money saved from SSL certificate into your venture and start growing.
+So go ahead and invest the money saved from the SSL certificate into your venture and start growing.